 In 1966, John asked Bud Riley to conduct a photo shoot of him and his wife at his home in Chippewa.
 Click here to see some of the results.

 Don Gordon was known as "Trader Don" after establishing a feature titled "Trading Post" in which he invited listeners to buy and sell used items on the air.
-On the side, Don managed and taught radio at Career Academy.
+On the side, Don managed and taught radio at Career Academy in Niagara Falls.
 When he left CJRN, he hosted the afternoon show at CHSC in St. Catharines, Ontario.
 After several years there, Don moved down to L.A. and from there he went to Hawaii where he is presumed to be living in retirement.

 Wayne Maclure Obituary in The Standard